-Why Does It Matter?
+Why Does Pride Matter?

 What Will My Local Pride Be Like?

-Are Straight People Welcome Too?
+Are Straight People Welcome at Pride?

 How Can I Have The Best Pride Experience?

-Be loud and supportive while you’re there.
-Whether you’re part of the LGBT community or not, Pride is a wonderful event to show your support.
-Feeling involved in the festivities is an important part of having fun.
-Drinking and partying is more or less the same as any other fun weekend.
-Keep in mind the rules of day drinking.
+If you’re going to be indulging in drinks, keep in mind the rules of day drinking and moderation.
 Drink lots of water and don’t get too wasted too early.
-You don’t want to be the girl who passes out before the night begins.
+You don’t want to be the person who passes out before the fun at night begins.

 Is There Anything I Should Avoid?